 You know the feeling when you’ve clumsily stained your favorite pair of shoes with hair chemicals.
 And no matter how you scrub it, ıt won’t come away.
 Instead, it only made the stain worse and the material damage.
 This wouldn’t happen if you are wearing these clogs from the award-winning manufacturer of footwear, Vangelo.
 It’s geometrically designed to carry fluids and grip, wet surfaces.
 No wonder it’s also favorite footwear by chefs (we mean chefs like Guy Mitchell himself!) who always have to battle with stains, hot water, and hard slick surfaces.

 Inside is an EVA-foam based lining and an ortholite removable inserts that make this shoe durable and comfortable.
 In addition, it also has antimicrobial properties to keep those sweat-feasting bacteria at bay.
 Now doesn’t all this sound healthy to your feet?

-We can’t also help but mention, Vangelo footwears are recommended by the American Podiatric Association (APMA) for “better foot health products” and has passed the US Precision Lab Testing.
+We can’t also help but mention, Vangelo footwears are recommended by the American Podiatric Association (APMA) for “better foot health products” and have passed the US Precision Lab Testing.
 What’s more, all slip resistant clogs manufactured by Vangelo are made in accordance with the standard of American Society Testing Materials (ASTM).

 - ● ASTM, APMA and US Precision Lab Testing Approved

 ● Water repellent and stain resistant